What is an Escrow Account?

 4. Why do I need an escrow account?

-If your lender doesn't require you to have an escrow account, you will have to pay your property tax and homeowner's insurance in full when they come due each year.
+If your lender doesn't require you to have an escrow account, you'll have to pay your property tax and homeowner's insurance in full when they come due each year.
 These payments often amount to thousands of dollars, which can be a financial burden to homeowners.
 If you don't pay them on time, you'll face consequences in the form of penalties, fines, or loss of insurance coverage.
-In extreme cases, unpaid taxes can lead to a lien1 on your home.
+In extreme cases, unpaid taxes can lead to a lien on your home.

 5. How much money is in an escrow account?